Learn More About David De Cremer

 These are some of the critical questions renowned leadership advisor, digital transformation strategist and technology futurist David De Cremer (deh-CRAY-mer) addresses when guiding organizations through change in what he calls the “New Tech Era.”

-Dean of Northeastern University’s D’Amore-McKim School of Business, founder of the Centre on AI Technology for Humankind, and a widely respected behavioral scientist, De Cremer helps leaders in every industry make tactical, sustainable, and ethical decisions around integrating new technologies, particularly those that will impact their organization, its employees and the development of products they sell.
+Dean of Northeastern University’s D’Amore-McKim School of Business, founder of the Centre on AI Technology for Humankind, and author of the upcoming book, “The AI-Savvy Leader: Nine Ways to Take Back Control and Make AI Work” (Harvard Business Review Press, June 2024), De Cremer is a widely respected behavioral scientist who helps leaders in every industry make tactical, sustainable, and ethical decisions around integrating new technologies, particularly those that will impact their organization, its employees and the development of products they sell.

 “The question of whether AI will replace human workers assumes that AI and humans have the same qualities and abilities — but, in reality, they don’t,” De Cremer explained in a July 2021 Venturebeat article.
 “AI-based machines are fast, more accurate and consistently rational, but they aren’t intuitive, emotional or culturally sensitive.
 It is in combining the strengths of AI and humans that we can be even more effective.”